radiantlogic-v8/documentation-new/documentation/sys-admin-guide/limits.md

 The maximum number of entries a search operation can return.
 This allows for limiting the number of entries LDAP clients can receive from a query.
 By default this value is set to 0 which means there is no restriction on the size.

-><span style="color:red">**IMPORTANT NOTE - This parameter is a global parameter for RadiantOne.
-If you want more granular, specific size limits set, then you should set them in the Custom Limits sections.**
+>[!warning] This parameter is a global parameter for RadiantOne.
+If you want more granular, specific size limits set, then you should set them in the Custom Limits sections.

 ### Time Limit